unosistema/cf-nodejs-client/README.md

 # Delete a HANA Service Instance

-If you need to start/stop a SAP Cloud Platform HANA Service in Cloud Foundry Env. try this example:
+If you need to delete a SAP Cloud Platform HANA Service in Cloud Foundry Env. try this example:

 ``` Javascript
 "use-strict";